 Training the next generation of EM physicians is expensive, particularly at a safety net hospital.
 Show your support for the BMC Emergency Medicine Residency Program today.

 I am writing to you today to ask for your assistance and with the hope that you may be inspired to support our department and the EM residency program.

-The BMC EM residency has produced nearly 300 program graduates, physicians who now serve as department chairs, clinical-operations directors, grant-funded researchers, as well as residency and fellowship program directors at prestigious hospitals all across the United States.
+The BMC EM residency has produced nearly 300 program graduates, physicians who now serve as department chairs, clinical operations directors, grant-funded researchers, and residency and fellowship program directors at prestigious hospitals across the United States.
 As such, the “BCH or BMC Residency” line on a Curriculum Vitae continues to connote outstanding clinical skills, leadership, and a commitment to justice and equity in healthcare.